Best-Ever Crescent Rolls

 - Combine 1-1/2 cups flour, yeast and salt.
 In a small saucepan, heat milk, cubed butter and honey to 120°-130°.
 Add to dry ingredients; beat on medium speed 2 minutes.
 Add egg yolks; beat on high 2 minutes.
 Stir in enough remaining flour to form a soft dough (dough will be sticky).

-- Turn dough onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
+- Turn dough onto a floured surface; knead until smooth and elastic, 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
-Cover with plastic wrap and let rise in a warm place until doubled, about 45 minutes.
+Cover and let rise in a warm place until doubled, about 45 minutes.

-- Punch down dough; place in a resealable plastic bag.
-Seal and refrigerate overnight.
+- Punch down dough.
+Cover and refrigerate overnight.

 - To bake, turn dough onto a lightly floured surface; divide in half.
 Roll each portion into a 14-in. circle; cut each circle into 16 wedges.
 Lightly brush wedges with melted butter.
 Roll up from wide ends, pinching pointed ends to seal.
 Place 2 in. apart on parchment paper-lined baking sheets, point side down.
 Cover with lightly greased plastic wrap; let rise in a warm place until doubled, about 45 minutes.